BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/logisticHiringApp/instructions.md

 ## Human Resources

-Mr Riley is confident that the Hiring Prediction algorithm is working well and meets with David, the executive director of human resources for Camp Anawanna.
+Mr Riley is confident that the Hiring Prediction App is working well and meets with David, the executive director of human resources for Camp Anawanna.

 David wants to change two actual entries in the training data from 1 (hired) to 0 (not hired)
 ```